goldsmdn/Streamlit2/README.md

 # Probablility Distributions
-A key concept are probability distributions.
+Probability distributions are key concepts.
 This demo helps quickly visualise these.

-This work can be visualised as an interactive demo on [Streamlit](https://https://app2-mqkuagurnbw7uxgjxn8v2r.streamlit.app/)
+This work can be visualised as an interactive demo on [Streamlit](https://app2-mqkuagurnbw7uxgjxn8v2r.streamlit.app/)